nischalshakya15/express-auth/README.md

 - Rename env.example to .env file

-- Update configuration of .env file which as per your system.
+- Update configuration of .env file which as per your system

+- Create a database **express_server**

+- Run a migration file which will create tables in the database

+    ``npm run migrate:latest``

+- Run a seed file which will dump data into tables

+    `npm run seed:run`

 - Running in **development** mode